 - 1) The Comprehensive Assessment - a.
 Assesses preliminary risk conditions and health needs; - b.
 Must document that a provider contacted and/or met with an individual to at least begin the assessment within the mandated timeframe for a specific service; - c.
 Must be conducted face-to-face or through telemedicine; - d.
 May enroll an individual during the first visit if using the Treat First model.
 The Comprehensive Assessment can be completed over the course of four appointments; when completed, the level of care or intensity of intervention must be defined. - e.
-For children involved with the NM Children, Youth and Families Department in Protective Services and/or Juvenile Justice, a Child and Adolescent Needs and Strengths (CANS) assessment may also be indicated; however, the Comprehensive Assessment is still required. - For ages 0 to three, it is recommended the four encounters be conducted in multiple sites; i.e. office, home, day care, etc. to obtain a complete picture of interactions with the child and significant others.
+For children involved with the NM Children, Youth and Families Department in Protective Services and/or Juvenile Justice, a Child and Adolescent Needs and Strengths (CANS) assessment may also be indicated; however, the Comprehensive Assessment is still required. - f.
+For ages 0 to 3, it is recommended the four encounters be conducted in multiple sites; i.e. office, home, day care, etc. to obtain a complete picture of interactions with the child and significant others. - g.
+The Comprehensive Assessment can be repeated in the following circumstances: - Significant change in level of care, health status, or change in recovery; - No significant change over a period of time in which change should have occurred; - At the individual's or guardian's request.